fevziomurtekin/fevziomurtekin.github.io/_posts/2023-01-18-dependency-management-with-use-toml.md

 ![](https://raw.githubusercontent.com/toml-lang/toml/main/logos/toml-200.png)

 According to its website, *TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 TOML is designed to map unambiguously to a hash table.
 TOML should be easy to parse into data structures in a wide variety of languages.*
-So thanks to its feature which is mapped to a hash table make it is easier to couple it with a Gradle script.
+So thanks to its feature which is mapped to a hash table make it is easier to match it with a Gradle script.

 Also, you can see this [link](https://github.com/toml-lang/toml) for more detail.